 Providing an accessible alternative within the

-<noscript> element for an inaccessible script will not make the page accessible.
+<noscript> element for an inaccessible script will not make the page accessible or compliant.
 The

 <noscript> content.
 In other words,